UBCFormulaElectric/Consolidated-Firmware/README.md

 It can be used with a display to configure peripherals from a GUI, or from the command line to autogenerate code.
 It is invoked from the command line during builds to ensure the `.ioc` (STM32CubeMX config file) stays up to date with the code.

-Since it is a GUI-based program, it cannot be run reliably from within the Docker container, and you must install it manually.
+Since it is a GUI-based program, it cannot be run reliably from within the Docker container, and you must install it manually.Run the following on Linux/WSL from **outside the container.**

-### Linux/WSL

-Run the following on Linux/WSL from **outside the container.**

 ```sh
 cd environment/scripts